 After years of marketing the Corolla as a safe, sensible and reliable choice, Toyota has redesigned the compact sedan with the goal of making it a more exciting ride that appeals to the heart as well as the head.
-In truth, it still won't raise pulse rates, but the new model does offer a larger, more modern interior while retaining the traditional Corolla virtues of comfort and efficiency.
+In truth, it still won't raise pulse rates, but the eleventh-gen model does offer a larger, more modern interior while retaining the traditional Corolla virtues of comfort and efficiency.

-To set it apart from stodgy Corollas of years past, the new sedan features a prominent trapezoidal grille, standard LED lowbeam headlights and pronounced wheel arches.
+To set it apart from stodgy Corollas of years past, the sedan boasts a prominent trapezoidal grille, standard LED lowbeam headlights and pronounced wheel arches.
 Sharply canted C-pillars and sculpted taillights give the rear a dash of flair, and a range of attractive 15-, 16- and 17-inch wheel designs are available.

 Inside, the Corolla takes a page from Lexus' latest interior design language with a contemporary-looking, horizontally-oriented dashboard.
 With the exception of a few noticeably cheap trim elements, material quality is class-competitive, and secondary controls are logically arranged and easy to use.